glouw/rr/README.md

 }
 ```

-All variable types can be pointer to, but to ease pointer syntaxing
+All variable types can be pointed to, but to ease pointer syntaxing
-with maps using C struct notation, the `@` operator can be used:
+with maps using C struct notation the `@` operator can be employed:

 ```
 Main()